isaacs/tshy/README.md

 Source must be in `./src`.
 Builds are in `./dist/commonjs` for CommonJS and `./dist/esm` for ESM.

-There is very little configuration for this.
-The only thing to decide is the exported paths.
-If you have a `./index.ts` file, then that will be listed as the main `"."` export by default.
+There is very little configuration for this, but a lot of things _can_ be configured.

 ### `exports`

+By default, if there is a `src/index.ts` file, then that will be set as the `"."` export, and the `package.json` file will be exported as `"./package.json"`, because that's just convenient to expose.

-You can set other entry points by putting this in your `package.json` file:
+You can set other entry points by putting something like this in your `package.json` file:

 ```json
 {